 Finally, one other way to maintain your sanity while moderating comments is by allowing certain authors to do the moderation.
 You can only give your most loyal users this kind of authority.
 If your blog commands considerable authorship and authority, this might be the best way to manage comment moderation.

 Loyal community members become trusted users that you grant access to moderate other users.
 You can create a reward system to keep them motivated, such as allowing them backlinks to their own blogs.
-A plugin such as Moderator Role can seamlessly add this role to your blog.
+A plugin such as the User Role Editor can be used to seamlessly create and add this role to your blog.
 There are many others you could explore too.

 Always remember that you retain full control over who comments on your posts and what they post.
 Give this section of your blog the attention it deserves and your blog will become a trusted authority.
 Is the comment section of your blog busy?
 How do you moderate comment authors?
 Do you have better ideas on how to improve spam filtering without losing your sanity?
 I’d love to hear your thoughts!